 In the second case, a man named Darryl Hunt was freed thanks to DNA analysis, after spending 19 years in jail for a crime he did not commit.
 Using an approach known as “familial searching,” investigators deliberately searched criminal databases for a partial match to DNA found at the crime scene and, as a result, were able to link the crime to the brother of a man whose DNA profile was already in the database.

 There are a number of controversies surrounding the use of DNA to solve crimes, from both technical and social perspectives.
 Human errors can make its way into the forensics procedure.
 DNA from crime scenes may also be limited in amount, of poor quality, and a mixture of many individuals’ genetic material.
 The complexity of using such DNA to find matches in DNA databases may lead to erroneous interpretation of the evidence, especially when only partial matches come up, or when doing familial searches.
+DNA of one person may also be transferred via a third party to the crime scene or victim.
 Moreover, it has been estimated that African Americans comprise approximately 40% of FBI’s CODIS (Combined DNA Index System) database, despite making up about 13% of the United States population.
 This raises the concern that relatives of African-Americans are more likely to be identified in familial searches of an offender database.

-The key question is how we as a society can use genetics to keep people safe, solve crimes and, at the same time, develop policies that provide appropriate safeguards and privacy protections.
-Many experts do not agree on how DNA should be used to prevent and solve crime, and the issue will likely be the subject of many legal debates and court cases for years to come.
+The key question is how we as a society can use genetics to keep people safe, solve crimes and, at the same time, develop policies that ensure fairness and provide appropriate safeguards and privacy protections.
+Many experts or the broader public do not agree on how DNA should be used to prevent and solve crime, and the issue will likely be the subject of many legal debates and court cases for years to come.
+In April 2018, it emerged that police in California made use of familial searching and a public database, where genealogy enthusiasts and researchers upload and share DNA data, to arrest a suspected serial rapist-and-killer.
+This has raised further questions and debate about the balance between public safety and privacy.

 Is there a “violence gene”?